mozilla/openwebapps/docs/APP_REPO.md

     This object may be used as a means of an installing site (possibly store or directory) communicating with an application.
 Information related to purchase verification may be transmitted in this object.

-    **onsuccess** is a function that will be invoked if the application is successfully installed.
+    **onsuccess** is a callback that will be invoked if the application is successfully installed.

     **onerror** is an [error callback](#error-object) that will be invoked if the installation fails.
 Possible error codes include: